-Assessment Testing is given on Monday, Wednesday, and Friday mornings at 8:00 am.
+Assessment Testing is given on Wednesdays at 9:00 am on the EACC campus.
 A state issued photo ID (example: Driver's License) and appointment is required for all assessment testing.

 Crowley's Ridge Vocational-Technical School (presently Crowley's Ridge Technical Institute) was created during the development of public postsecondary vocational technical schools in Arkansas.